You know what QR Codes are and what they do. They’re advanced level barcodes that can store up to 7,089 characters.

 7. Beta access to mobile games

 If you are into the gaming industry, you’re already aware of the utility of QR Codes.
 They can be used to connect in-game players to your website, upcoming releases, leader boards. etc. QR codes on gaming merchandise or ads can drive users to special landing pages focused on mobile games user acquisition.
 Creative use of QR codes provides a seamless way for players to learn more about your games and potentially become loyal users.

 C. How to create a password-protected QR Code

 The first thing you need to create a QR Code is—a QR Code generator.
-Ad here you will need a QR Code generator that offers password protection.
+Ad here you will need a best QR Code generator that offers password protection.
 How do you find one?

 If you do a quick Google search, you will probably get a list of such search results.
 And to decide the best one for your use case, you will have to compare all of them one-by-one.